-At this point, it was decided that Dayan’s force would enter Lod and Ramla, with differing versions as to how this decision was made.
-All agree that Lod was not included in the mission plans of the 89th Battalion.
-The city was supposed to have been taken by the Yiftach Brigade assisted by the 82nd Battalion.
-Teveth’s biography and Dayan’s autobiography described the sequence of events as follows: Dayan was looking for his battalion’s next mission.
-From his high observation point elevated, he could see Lod in his unit’s eastern sector, and realized the city was sparsely defended; there were no defensive units stationed in the region, which constituted a corridor connecting the Legion forces deployed through the Lod-Beit Naballah-Ramallah line.
+At this point, there are differing versions as to how it was decided that Dayan’s force would enter Lod and Ramla.
+Teveth’s biography and Dayan’s autobiography agree that Dayan was looking for his battalion’s next mission.
+From his elevated observation point, he could see Lod in his unit’s eastern sector, and realized the city was sparsely defended.
+There were no defensive units stationed in the region, which constituted a corridor connecting the Legion forces deployed through the Lod-Beit Naballah-Ramallah line.
 Dayan gathered all the company commanders and announced that the battalion was leaving for Lod.
 His declaration must have been met with astonishment, but the intensity of the admiration for Dayan and the authority he projected inspired the sense that the battalion could reach the ends of the earth if only the commander gave the order.
 About the battalion’s reaction, Teveth wrote, “Merriment spread through the unit.
 For now, the exhaustion faded and enthusiastic eyes focused on the valley, on Lod.”
 Besides, after the baptism by fire in Qula, the battalion’s confidence and feeling it could operate with coordinated units had gotten a boost.

-At the same time that he was pondering the idea, Dayan was speaking with Mula Cohen, the commander of the Yiftach Brigade, who was trying to locate the 82nd Armored Battalion.
-The Yiftach Brigade had started to operate on the outskirts of Lod, but had run into trouble and halted operations, and Cohen had been trying to reach the 82nd’s commander to request help.
-When Cohen realized he was speaking with a different battalion commander over the communications device, Dayan showed up.
-Learning of Cohen’s problem, Dayan volunteered for the mission.
+While he was pondering the idea, Dayan was speaking with Mula Cohen, the commander of the Yiftach Brigade, possibly originally designated to take Lod with the help of the 82nd Armored Battalion.
+The Yiftach Brigade had started to operate on the outskirts of Lod, but had run into trouble and halted operations, and Cohen had been trying to reach the commander of the 82nd Armored Battalion, which was to have helped the Brigade, seeking assistance.
+Dayan showed up, learned that Cohen couldn’t reach the right commander, and Dayan volunteered for the mission.